timothywcrane/RTFM/README.md

 * Download
 * Unzip
-* Navigate to the directory containing rtfm.sh using your terminal or emulator
+* Enter directory containing rtfm.sh using your terminal or emulator
-* chmod +x rtfm.sh
+* sudo (or as root) chmod +x rtfm.sh
 * ./rtfm.sh
 * Follow on-screen queues